What Are Data Structures in C and How Does It Work?

 }

-🚀 Because items can only be placed at the front end, and because the value of front may be so high that all the space preceding it can never be filled, the array space used to store queue elements can never be reused to store queue elements.
+🚀 Because items can only be placed at the front end, the array space used to store queue elements can never be reused.

-🚀 Array Size: When creating a queue with an array, there may be times when we need to extend the queue to include more elements.
-Because it's practically difficult to increase the array size when using an array to construct a queue, figuring out the right size is always a challenge.
+🚀 Array Size: When creating a queue with an array, figuring out the right size is always a challenge.

-OA postfix expression is made composed of operators and operands, with the operator arriving after the operands.
-In a postfix expression, the operator comes after the operands.
-Also, what is the proper postfix form?
-The right postfix phrase is A B + C *.
+A postfix expression is composed of operators and operands, with the operator arriving after the operands.
+The correct postfix phrase is A B + C *.

-Merge sort is a data sorting algorithm that divides and conquers.
-It works by merging and sorting neighbouring data to create larger sorted lists, which are then merged recursively to create even larger sorted lists until only one remains.
+Merge sort is a divide and conquer sorting algorithm.
+It works by merging and sorting neighbouring data to create larger sorted lists.

 int i, j, min_idx;